whyliuxing/reverse-engineering-journal/README.md

 * PUSHFD, POPFD: pushes/pops EFLAGS register
 * MOVSX: moves a signed value into a register and sign-extends it
 * MOVZX: moves an unsigned value into a register and zero-extends it

+## *ARM (4/14/2017)*
+* ARMv7 uses 3 profiles (Application, Real-time, Microcontroller) and model name (Cortex).
+For example, ARMv7 Cortex-M is meant for microcontroller and support Thumb-2 execution only
+* Thumb-1 is used in ARMv6 and earlier.
+Its instructions are always 2 bytes in size
+* Thumb-2 is used in ARMv7.
+Its instructions can be either 2 bytes or 4 bytes in size.
+4 bytes Thumb instruction has a .W suffix, otherwise it generates a 2 byte Thumb instruction
+* Native ARM instructions are always 4 bytes in size
+* Privileges separation are defined by 8 modes.
+In comparison to x86, User (USR) mode is like ring3 and Supervisor (SVC) mode is like ring0
+* Control register is the current program status register (CPSR), also known as application program status register (APSR), which is basically an extended EFLAGS register in x86
+* There are 16 32-bit general-purpose registers (R0 - R15), but only the first 12 registers are for general purpose usage
+  + R0 holds the return value from function call
+  + R13 is the stack pointer (SP)
+  + R14 is the link register (LR), which holds return address for function call
+  + R15 is the program counter (PC)
+* Only load/store instructions can access memory.
+All other instructions operate on registers
+  + load/store instructions: LDR/STR, LDM/STM, and PUSH/POP
+* There are 3 forms of LDR/STR instructions
+  + LDR/STR Ra, [Rb, imm]
+  + LDR/STR Ra, [Rb, Rc]
+  + LDR/STR Ra, [Rb, Rc, barrel-shifter].
+Barrel shifter is performed on Rc, the immediate
+  + extra (pseudo-form): LDR Ra, ="address".
+This is not valid syntax, but is used by disassembler to make disassembly easier to read.
+Internally, what's actually executed is LDR Ra, [PC + imm]
+* There are 3 addressing modes for LDR/STR: offset, pre-indexed, post-indexed
+  + Offset: base register is never modified
+  + Pre-indexed: base register is updated with the memory address used in the reference operation
+  + Post-indexed: base register is used as the address to reference from and then updated with the offset
+* LDM/STM loads/stores multiple words (32-bits), starting from a base address.
+Form: LDM/STM<-mode-> Rb[!], {register(s)}
+* LDM/STM can use several types of stack:
+  + Descending or ascending: descending means that the stack grows downward, from higher address to lower address.
+Ascending means that the stack grows upward
+  + Full or empty: full means that the stack pointer points to the last item in the stack.
+Empty means that the stack pointer points to the next free space
+  + Full descending: STMFD (STMDB), LDMFD (LDMIA)
+  + Full ascending: STMFA (STMIB), LDMFA (LDMDA)
+  + Empty descending: STMED (STMDA), LDMED (LDMIB)
+  + Empty ascending: STMEA (STMIA), LDMEA (LDMDB)
+* PUSH/POP's form: PUSH/POP {register(s)}
+* PUSH/POP and STMFD/LDMFD are functionally the same, but PUSH/POP is used as prologue and epilogue in Thumb state while STMFD/LDMFD is used as prologue and epilogue in ARM state.
+* Instructions for function invocation: B, BX, BL, and BLX
+  + B's syntax: B imm. imm is relative offset from R15, the program counter
+  + BX's syntax: BX <-register->.
+X means that it can switch between ARM and THUMB state.
+If the LSB of the destination is 1, it will execute in Thumb state.
+BX LR is commonly used to return from function
+  + BL's syntax: BL imm.
+It stores return address, the next instruction, in LR before transferring control to destination
+  + BLX's syntax: BLX imm./<-register->.
+When BLX uses an offset, it always swap state
+* Since instructions can only be 2 or 4 bytes in size, it's not possible to directly use a 32-bit constant as an operand.
+As a result, barrel shifter can be used to transform the immediate into a larger value
+* For arithmetic operations, the "S" suffix indicates that conditional flags should be set.
+Whereas, comparison instructions (CBZ, CMP, TST, CMN, and TEQ) automatically update the flags
+* Instructions can be conditionally executed by adding conditional suffixes.
+That is how conditional branch instruction is implemented
+* Thumb instruction cannot be conditionally executed, with the exception of B instruction, without the IT instruction.
+  + IT (If-then)'s syntax: ITxyz cc. cc is the conditional suffix for the 1st instruction after IT. xyz are for the 2nd, 3rd, and 4th instructions after IT.
+It can be either T or E. T means that the condition must match cc for it to be executed.
+E means that condition must be the opposite of cc for it to be executed

 ## *Anti-Disassembly (11/17/16)*
 * __Linear Disassembly__: disassembling one instruction at a time linearly.
 Problem: code section of nearly all binaries will also contain data that isn’t instructions